plan, coordinate, or edit content of material for publication. May review proposals and drafts for possible publication. Includes technical editors.

 Yes, I'm sure

-Editors job description, Editors salary, Editors information, what is the job of an Editor like, pros and cons about Editors, colleges and universities for Editors, is Editors the right career for me, Quite Hard careers to get into, careers in Art, Entertainment and Sports
+Editors job description, Editors salary, Editors information, what is the job of an Editor like, pros and cons about Editors, colleges and universities for Editors, is Editors the right career for me, careers in Art, Entertainment and Sports

 Advertising Editor, Art Editor, Assignment Editor, Avid Editor, Book Editor, Bureau Chief, Business Editor, Censor, City Editor, Communications Editor